MichaelMatley/IOS-Widgets/README.md

 ## WIDGET OVERVIEW

 This repository includes **12 unique widgets**, each crafted for specific use cases:
+- Nearly all the widget scripts are customisable and in most cases, have built in dynamic theme changing between IOS dark and light modes.
+- Like one? download it and change the colors to your own themes and make it your own! a

 | Widget Name             | Purpose                                           | Size(s)         | Dark / Light Mode^^ |
 |-------------------------|---------------------------------------------------|-----------------|---------------------|